-The finance plan lists the costs for establishing your business, the sales needed to break even, your projected cash flow, funding arrangements, and repayment plans.
 Your finance plan is important in securing funding and attracting partners, and it's essential that this plan is accurate and shows a short-term return on their investment.

 The action plan will identify the tasks you need to complete to achieve your goals, including the resources you need.

 Try to keep it short – to about 1 page – and consider the practical elements required to reach your goal.